Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Survey counts are conducted annually in designated areas in the province.
 Alberta’s feral horse survey count annual summaries, flight tracks and horse observation points are publicly available.

-The following maps and charts summarize the annual results of Alberta's feral horse survey counts from 2013 to 2021.
+Maps and charts summarizing the annual results of Alberta’s feral horse survey counts from 2013 to 2022 may be reviewed at:

 Feral Horse Advisory Committee